Isaac Ekpo

 Isaac Ekpo (born 22 October 1982) is a Nigerian professional boxer who has challenged three times for a super-middleweight world title between 2013 and 2018.
-As an amateur, he competed at the 2004 Summer Olympics.
+He held the Commonwealth super-middleweight title in 2014.
+As an amateur, Ekpo competed at the 2004 Summer Olympics.

-Career
+Amateur career

 In 2004, Ekpo was a member of the Nigerian Olympic team, and was defeated in the first round by Utkirbek Haydarov from Uzbekistan.